Scalable Polar Code Construction for Successive Cancellation List Decoding: A Graph Neural Network-Based Approach: Conclusion

 \section{Conclusion}

-This paper investigates the problem of scalable and generalizable construction methods of polar codes tailored for the \ac{cscl} decoding.
-A \ac{gnn}-based \ac{imp} algorithm is proposed and described, whose \ac{nn} model complexity is independent of the target blocklength and code rate, making the algorithm readily scalable to large blocklengths and various target code rates.
-Experiments verify that the \ac{imp} algorithm can successfully find polar-code constructions that significantly outperform the classical constructions under the \ac{cscl} decoding.
-Compared to existing polar-code construction methods tailored for \ac{cscl} decoding, the \ac{imp} algorithm can either find constructions that achieve lower \acp{fer} or find constructions with similar \ac{fer} performance with significantly lower training complexity.
-A salient feature of the \ac{imp} algorithm is that a single trained \ac{imp} model can be directly applied to provide constructions for various design \acp{snr} and different blocklengths without any additional training.
+This paper proposes a \ac{gnn}-based polar-code construction algorithm, named the \ac{imp} algorithm.
+A salient feature of the \ac{imp} algorithm is that a single trained \ac{imp} model directly applies to constructions for various design \acp{snr} and different blocklengths without any additional training.
 This feature makes the \ac{imp} algorithm a powerful candidate in real-world deployment, in which the wireless channel condition varies over time and searching for good polar codes for each design requirement separately can be complicated and costly.

-The \ac{imp} algorithm illustrated the potential of using \ac{gnn} as a tool for code design problems.
-Some future research directions using similar methods may include: (a) polar-code constructions on different channels such as fading channels; (b) variations of the graph structures, e.g., different connection patterns among check nodes; (c) graph-based algorithms that enable joint learning over non-frozen set and \ac{crc} design; and (d) \ac{gnn}-based code designs tailored for \ac{bp} decoding and other decoding algorithms.
+There exist some limitations in the current \ac{imp} algorithm such as the lack of a general performance guarantee to scenarios that are not seen by the model during training and the high evaluation complexity, and these merit further investigation.
+Nonetheless, the \ac{imp} algorithm illustrates the potential of using \ac{gnn} as a tool for code design problems.
+Some future research directions using similar methods may include: (a) polar-code constructions on different channels such as fading channels; (b) variations of the graph structures and initial local messages, e.g., different connection patterns among check nodes, and using Bhattacharyya parameters as the check nodes' initial messages, etc; (c) graph-based algorithms that enable joint learning over non-frozen set and \ac{crc} design; and (d) \ac{gnn}-based code designs tailored for other decoding algorithms such as \ac{bp} decoding, or for other outer codes.